OleVik/grav-plugin-presentation/README.md

 ## Usage

-The page-structure used in presentation is essentially the same as normally in Grav, with a few notable exceptions: Any horizontal rule, `---` in Markdown and `<hr />` in HTML, is treated as a _thematic break_, as it is defined in HTML5.
-This means that if you separate content with a horizontal rule within a page, the plugin treats this as a new section.
-This is equivalent to using child-pages for new sections, which work recursively: You can have as many pages below the root-page as you want, each of them will be treated as a section.
-Further, these methods can be mixed by some pages using horizontal rules, and some not.
+The Page-structure used in the Presentation-plugin is essentially the same as normally in Grav , with a few notable exceptions: Any horizontal rule, `---` in Markdown and `<hr />` in HTML, is treated as a _thematic break_, as it is defined in HTML5.
+This means that every Page in Grav is treated as a normal, _horizontal Slide_ when the Plugin iterates over them, but a thematic break creates a _vertical Slide_.

+You can have as many Pages below the root-page as you want, each of them will be treated as a Slide.
+When you create thematic breaks within the Page, the Slides are then created _below_ the Page itself -- accommodating Reveal.js' two-dimensional slideshows.

 ### Nomenclature